- On this page

-PhDs usually last three years with full-time study, or six years with part-time study.
+PhDs usually last four years with full-time study, or six years with part-time study.

 You will have a probation assessment at the end of Year 1 (Year 2 for part-time study).
 You will be registered for a PhD when you pass this probation.
 Your academic progress will be monitored throughout your degree studies, via formal progress reports and regular meetings with your supervisors.